Sabastian Sawe

 Breakthrough

 In January 2022, Sawe finished his first half marathon in Seville in 59:02, despite initially starting the race as a pacemaker.[2]
+He won the run and improved on the previous course record of 1:00:44.
+His time was the sixth fastest half marathon time ever with David Ngure (Kenya) finishing second in a time of 1:00:22.
 In March 2022, Sawe set a course record at the Rome-Ostia Half Marathon in a time of 58:02 (a non-record eligible course).[6]
 He set a then half marathon best of 58:58 from his win at the 2022 Bahrain Royal Night Half Marathon.[7]

 London Marathon world record

-On 26 April 2026, Sawe became the first person to complete a competitive marathon in under two hours when he won the London Marathon in 1:59:30.[17]
-A previous sub-two-hour run by Eliud Kipchoge in the Ineos 1:59 Challenge in 2019 was not recognised as a valid record as it was not achieved under race conditions.[18]
-Sawe's run was also ten seconds faster than Kipchoge's and 65 seconds faster than the previous official record held by Kelvin Kiptum.[19]
-Sawe's former personal best was set in his debut Marathon in Valencia in 2024 with a time of 2:02:05.[20]
+On 26 April 2026, Sawe became the first person to complete a competitive marathon in under two hours when he won the London Marathon in 1:59:30 and set a world record.[17][18]
+A previous sub-two-hour run by Eliud Kipchoge in the Ineos 1:59 Challenge in 2019 was not recognised as a valid record as it was not achieved under race conditions.[19]
+Sawe's run was also ten seconds faster than Kipchoge's and 65 seconds faster than the previous official record held by the late Kelvin Kiptum.[20]
+Sawe's former personal best was set in his debut Marathon in Valencia in 2024 with a time of 2:02:05.[21]
+In his first Marathon, Yomif Kejelcha of Ethopia finished second in a time of 1:59:41.

 The women's former world record holder Paula Radcliffe stated: "We've witnessed history being made, but it is more than that.
 It is an iconic barrier that there has been this discussion over for a long time about whether it is even possible."[3]
-Former world record holder and twice Olympic champion in the men's Marathon Eliud Kipchoge of Kenya stated: "My deepest congratulations to both Sabastian Sawe and Yomif Kejelcha.
+Kipchoge stated: "My deepest congratulations to both Sabastian Sawe and Yomif Kejelcha.
 Breaking the sub-two-hour barrier in the marathon has long been a dream for runners everywhere, and today you've made that dream come true."[3]

 The race saw 800,000 spectators.
 The last time a men's world record was set in London was in 2002.
 Kelvin Kiptum formerly set the course record with 2:01:25.
-In preparation for the race, Sawe ran on average 200 km a week in the 6 weeks leading up to the run.
-His distance trained peaked at 241km a week.
-Sawe's running shoes for this race were a new lightweight model of super shoe – the Pro Evo 3 from Adidas which weigh just 97 grams (3.4 oz) on average.[21]
-The prize money for Sawe's win was £740,000.[citation needed]
+Sawe ran an of average 200 km a week in the 6 weeks leading up to the run.
+Sawe's race shoes were a lightweight model of super shoe, the Pro Evo 3 from Adidas.[22]
+The prize money for Sawe's win was £740,000.[23]

 Achievements